How To Backup Active Directory 2012

 The easiest way to back up Active Directory is to use the built-in backup features of Windows Server.
 To do this, open the Server Manager console, and select the Tools menu.
 Then, select the Backup Configuration option.

-See also How To Take Backup Of Outlook
+See also How Do You Backup Active Directory

 The Backup Configuration console will open.
 Click the Backup tab, and then click the Backup Now button.
 The Backup Now wizard will open.